-- In a heavy bottom saucepan, add the milk, cream cheese, orange zest, salt and sugar.
+- In a heavy bottomed saucepan add the milk, cream cheese, orange zest, salt and sugar.
 Place on low-medium heat and stir constantly till the sugar and cream cheese melt.

-- Pour this into the milk mixture and keep stirring till the mixture comes to a boil. (boiling activates the cornflour) You can add orange food colouring at this point if you like.
+- Pour the cornstarch slurry into the milk and cream cheese mixture and keep stirring till it comes to a boil. (boiling activates the cornflour) You can add orange food colouring at this point if you like.

 - Pour this mixture into the tart shell and place it in the oven at 170 C for 15 minutes.

 - Once baked, let the tart cool on a wire rack.

 - In a microwave safe bowl or a heavy bottom saucepan, heat the cream up to a simmer.
 Now take it off the heat, add the chopped chocolate and let it sit for 5 minutes.
 After that, stir to combine, the residual heat of the cream will melt the chocolate and you will get a smooth and silky ganache.